GoblinArchives/LiminalHorror/Game Design/Printing & Publishing.md

 - [Spencer Printing](http://spencerprinting.com/) offers both offset & digital printing, as well as short-run book printing.
 - [Taylor Specialty Books](http://taylorspecialtybooks.com/)
 - [Smartpress](https://smartpress.com/)

+## Publishing Partnerships
+One option for funding a print run is to partner with a publisher/distributor.
+Many indie storefronts regularly partner with game writers to get a finished game to print.
+This tends to involve a partnership where the store fronts some (or all) of the cost to print.
+Afterwards they handle distribution, and after the print costs are recouped they pay regular royalties to the game's designer.
+This is the avenue I went through for Liminal Horror (I had it published through Exalted Funeral Press).
+- [Chapbook Co-op](https://chapbookcoop.carrd.co/) is a new venture by Monkey's Paw Games, Loot the Room, Spear Witch, and rattiincantati that aims to provide funding and distribution for ttrpg zines (without the kickstarter).
+Not only do they help with printing, but having the storefronts in multiple markets.
+This model of co-op funding is one that hopefully we see more and more.
+- If publishing it yourself is out of reach (logistically or financially), it is worthwhile to reach out to one of the great small ttrpg retailers listed below.
+Sometimes all it takes is emailing the right person to make a connection that can help you get into print.

 ## Selling You Game